phorton1/Arduino-theClock/docs/readme.md

   and as a result, the swing would vary wildly while trying to speed up or slow down the clock, sometimes banging the left and right limits of travel (and grabbing two teeth!) or other times failing to even grab a tooth and move the seconds hand (stalling).
+- Due to time constraints I had not been able to implement any code that took advantage of the ESP32 **RTC** (Real Time Clock) or the available **NTP** (Network Time Protocol) to make the clock more accurate.

-Although I compensated for the last problem by putting heuristics into the code for these cases, in subsequent clocks I utilized a different, more accurate way of sensing the position of the pendulum which led to a much simpler algorithm, and smoother and more precise control of the pendulum, in turn resulting in a much more pleasing and consistent swing.
+Although I compensated for the resolution problem by putting heuristics into the code for these cases, in subsequent clocks I utilized a different, more accurate way of sensing the position of the pendulum which led to a much simpler algorithm, and smoother and more precise control of the pendulum, in turn resulting in a much more pleasing and consistent swing.